loicdtx/lsru/docs/index.rst

 - ``Order`` is the interface to each individual orders placed to the espa platform; it allows retrieving order status and downloading corresponding scenes.

-``lsru`` also contain various utilities to smoothen workflows for various use cases of the module.
+``lsru`` also contains various utilities to smoothen workflows for various use cases of the module.

 .. toctree::
    :maxdepth: 1
    :caption: User guide

+   user_guide

 .. toctree::